-Categorical metrics focus on specific features of the system, like the presence of a given weather pattern or the occurrence of a specific event.
-They require the set of $(\mathbf{x}(t))t$ values to be classified into distinct categories (usually from 2 to a few dozen).
-Categories can represent pre-defined system states of interest (e.g., a warm/cold anomaly, a given phase of a teleconnection mode, or the occurrence of a specific weather pattern, like a block) (e.g., Pinto et al., 2014; Drouard and Woollings, 2018; Pfleiderer and Coumou, 2018; Ali et al., 2021; Kopp et al., 2021), but can also be obtained objectively with dimension reduction/pattern recognition methods.
-Examples include Principal Component Analysis (or Empirical Orthogonal Functions,

-EOF) (Fereday, 2017, e.g.,), Self-Organising Maps (SOM) (e.g., Francis et al., 2018; Weiland et al., 2021; Rousi et al., 2022b) or clustering algorithms (probabilistic, hierarchical or non-hierarchical) (e.g., Demuzere et al., 2011; Hannachi et al., 2012; Grams et al., 2017).
-When $\mathbf{x}(t)$ represents 2D circulation data (like sea-level pressure or geopotential height), the ensemble of system states is often referred to as "weather regimes" (Michelangeli et al., 1995; Grams et al., 2017; Francis et al., 2018) (see section 4.2.1).
+Categorical metrics focus on specific features of the system, such as the presence of a given weather pattern or the occurrence of a specific event.
+They require the set of all $\mathbf{x}(t)$ values to be classified into distinct categories (usually from two to a few dozen).
+Categories can represent predefined system states of interest (e.g., a warm or cold anomaly, a given phase of a teleconnection mode, or the occurrence of a specific weather pattern, like a block) (e.g., Pinto et al., 2014; Drouard and Woollings, 2018; Pfleiderer and Coumou, 2018; Ali et al., 2021; Kopp et al., 2021) but can also be obtained objectively with dimension reduction or pattern recognition methods.
+Examples include principal component analysis (or empirical orthogonal functions, EOFs) (Fereday, 2017, e.g.,), optimally interpolated patterns (OPPs) (Hannachi, 2008), self-organizing maps (SOMs) (e.g., Francis et al., 2018; Weiland et al., 2021; Rousi et al., 2022b) or clustering algorithms (probabilistic, hierarchical or nonhierarchical) (e.g., Demuzere et al., 2011; Hannachi et al., 2012; Grams et al., 2017).
+When x(t) represents 2D circulation data (like sea level pressure or geopotential height), the ensemble of system states is often referred to as "weather regimes" (Michelangeli et al., 1995; Grams et al., 2017; Francis et al., 2018) (see Sect.
+4.2.1).
 In EOF analysis, the distance metric is the L^2 norm (Euclidean distance), but most clustering methods can work with any distance metric.
 The challenge with dimension reduction methods is choosing the number of categories to retain (EOFs, clusters, SOM nodes, etc.).
-A high number can capture rare states of the system, but at the cost of making persistence more difficult to assess (since sequences when the system remains in the exact same category will become less frequent).
+A high number can capture rare states of the system, but this comes at the cost of making persistence more difficult to assess (since sequences when the system remains in the exact same category will become less frequent).